dentarg/auth0-blog/_posts/2017-12-07-authentication-provider-best-practices-centralized-login.markdown

 Let's look at a hypothetical example using a timeline from an imaginary company.
 Let's say our make-believe company, "SourceCentral", provides public and private source control repository hosting.
 Their timeline looks something like this:

 * **Year 0: Launch!** We launched a source control repository hosting service.
 Our homegrown authentication is working out alright for our needs, since we are still small and only have one service.
 * **Year 1: Going native** Lots of people have signed up and outlook is great!
 People love our service.
-We are launching native Android and iOS mobile apps as well as desktop apps, and we need to implement login for all of them.
+We are launching native Android and iOS mobile apps as well as desktop apps for Windows and MacOS, and we need to implement login for all of them.
 * **Year 1.5: APIs** We're now developing an API so that we can better serve our customerbase of developers who want to be able to integrate our service with third parties, but...
 * **Year 2: Auth for third parties** Authentication has been a huge challenge now that we have an API that requires authorization as well as several apps and third party integrations. 😧 To address the complexities and issues this is presenting, we're implementing OAuth in order to provide a much more _centralized_ authentication and authorization process for our product and APIs.
 * **Year 3: SSO** With a centralized login approach, we're now able to leverage Single Sign-On.
 Our customers love this.
 This was easy with a centralized login; instead of having to change every single service, we only had to do it once!
 It's much easier to maintain and enhance.